ellucian-developer/experience-ethos-examples/instructor-classes-lambda/README.md

 ## Instructor Classes Extension

-This extension includes a card which displays a list of the classes the instructor is teaching.
+This extension includes a card that displays a list of the classes the instructor is teaching.

 For details regarding the extension see: [readme](extension/README.md)